In this FDD Talk post, you’ll learn the following:

 - All franchisees included in the Statement were requested to use the same definition of Paid Sales in the reports submitted to Snap-on.

-- Cash Sales are those sales for which a franchisee receives a cash payment at the time of the sale, including any cash down payment received on an open account, credit sale, or a lease.
+- Cash Sales are those sales for which a franchisee receives a cash payment, which includes debit and credit card payments, at the time of the sale, including any cash down payment received on an open account, credit sale, or a lease.

 - Revolving Account Sales are credit sales between a franchisee and a franchisee’s customer where a franchisee extends personal credit, usually at no interest, to finance the customer’s purchase of tools and equipment.